eclipse-dataspace-protocol-base/dsp_best_practices/README.md

-# dsp_best_practices
+# Best Practices involving the Dataspace Protocol

-Best Practices in conjunction with the usage and development of the Dataspace Protocol
+This repository collects various material that involve extending, implementing and working with the Dataspace Protocol.